Fauli/otteri-synth/README.md

 ## Wiring diagram

-todo..
+*Coming soon...*

 # Software

-Initially I started with the basic .ino coding in Arduino IDE.
-But as the code gre, I decided to migrate to [PlatformIO](https://platformio.org/).
+The project began with basic sketches in the Arduino IDE, but as the software evolved, I transitioned to [PlatformIO](https://platformio.org/) for enhanced code management and scalability.

-The code can be found in the otteri-synth-code folder.
+The complete codebase is available in the `otteri-synth-code` directory.

 # Demo

-todo..
+*Coming soon...*